 Although it has a general definition, AML / CTF obligations vary from industry to industry.
 Institutions determine their regulators according to these obligations.
 Sanction Scanner AML Solutions comply with all regulations.
 Sanction Scanner's AML Transaction Monitoring Software has end-to-end features that enable companies to AML /CTF obligations.
 Thus, you can prevent your company's money laundering and terrorist financing risks and protect your company from financial penalties.

-As Sanction Scanner, we offer solutions for AML needs of businesses in more than 200 countries.
-Through to the AML Name Screening Software offered by the Sanction Scanner, businesses can easily perform CDD and KYC transactions in line with their obligations.
-For more information contact us or request a demo.
+As Sanction Scanner, we offer solutions for the AML needs of businesses in more than 200 countries.
+Through the AML Name Screening Software offered by the Sanction Scanner, businesses can easily perform CDD and KYC transactions according to their obligations.
+For more information, contact us or request a demo.